Nagios XI logo

 Nagios

-Nagios XI uses per-installation license (perpetual or annual subscription) pricing, runs on on-prem, supports Windows, Linux, and 60-day free trial.
+Nagios XI uses per-node perpetual license (annual subscription also available) pricing, runs on on-prem, supports Windows, Linux, and 30-day free trial with unlimited monitoring.

 Written by RajatFact-checked by Chandrasmita